aeldrift/amazonclone/README.md

 │   └── cart.html            # Cart page (if created)
 ├── /docs                    # Documentation (if any)
 │   └── wireframe.png         # Project wireframes or diagrams
-├── README.md                # Project documentation
+└── README.md                # Project documentation
-└── LICENSE                  # License file